wazo-platform/wazo-doc/source/system/backup_restore.rst

 Drop the asterisk database and restore it with the one from the backup::

-   sudo -u postgres dropdb asterisk sudo -u postgres pg_restore -C -d postgres asterisk.dump
+   sudo -u postgres dropdb asterisk sudo -u postgres pg_restore -C -d postgres asterisk-*.dump

 Do the same thing for the xivo database::

    sudo -u postgres dropdb xivo
-   sudo -u postgres pg_restore -C -d postgres xivo.dump
+   sudo -u postgres pg_restore -C -d postgres xivo-*.dump

 Restoring and Keeping System Configuration